Anna Mária BALÁZS

 After “the war,” in 1945, I was enrolled in a Roman Catholic school run by nuns of the Congregation of Jesus (Angolkisasszonyok intézete).
 It was located at 47 Váci Street, within walking distance of my home.
 I only lasted one semester.

-In the second semester, I attended a Catholic public school, and was registered as Roman Catholic.
-In this first academic year, 1945/46, the German language was on the curriculum.
+In the second semester, I attended a Catholic public school, registered as Roman Catholic.
+In this first academic year, 1945/46, the German language was still on the curriculum.
+There was probably a smattering of Hungarian history in the few years I attended, not enough to be memorable.

-You might have gathered that I was not raised in Judaism, although the high holidays were observed.
-Neither was I raised with any knowledge of Jewish history, of Hungarian history, or Jewish Hungarian history.
-It’s as though our past didn’t exist.
+You might have gathered that I was not raised in Judaism, although the high holidays were observed by the women.
+Neither was I raised with any knowledge of Jewish history, nor Jewish Hungarian history.
+It’s as though our past, as Jews, didn’t exist.

 Emigration

 My mother’s and my aunt’s sewing skills provided our only source of income.
 My father, unemployed, spent much of his time with me and started to teach me self-sufficiency and independence.
 On one of our walks, he insisted that I go into an elegant hotel and ask the person at the front desk for directions to where we lived (a much less elegant hotel).
-He wanted to make sure that I would never feel lost in an unknown place, that I knew that there were safe places, and that I had the confidence to go to a safe place by myself.
+He wanted to ensure I would never feel lost in an unknown place, that I knew there were safe places, and that I had the confidence to find a safe place by myself.

 In early 1949, we left Geneva for Paris, where we lived at the Hotel Royal Bèrgère.
 This small hotel, at 8 rue Geoffroy Marie, was down the street from the famous Folies Bergère.
-Each room had a sink and a bidet, and the shared bathroom and toilet were down the hall.
-We rented two rooms: one for my parents and the other for my aunt, my grandmother, and me, where the three of us slept in one bed.
+Each room had a sink and a bidet, with a shared bathroom and toilet down the hall.
+We rented two rooms: one for my parents and the other for my aunt, my grandmother, and me.
+The three of us slept in one bed.

 My mother and my aunt were again our only source of income.
 My parents’ room was the sewing workshop; our room was the fitting room.
 My grandmother took care of daily grocery shopping, cooking our meals in our room, and helping with the sewing.

 Soon after our arrival, I was enrolled in the first grade of the local elementary school.
 My gangly 10-year-old self was taken under the wings of the six-year-olds.
 During most of the summer holidays, I was bedridden.
 To keep me occupied and help me learn French, my father gifted me with a copy of Les Trois Mousquetaires by Alexandre Dumas.
 This is when I fell in love with historical novels.
-When I was on my feet again, my father (still unemployed) and I explored Paris.
-He taught me the intricacies of the Paris Metro system.
+When I was on my feet again, my father (still unemployed) taught me the intricacies of the Paris Metro system as we explored Paris.

 Over the next few years, my French improved, and I kept being promoted to higher classes until I was ready for the Lycée.
 A letter dated 27 June 1951 informed us that I had passed the entrance examination and was admitted to the Lycée Jules Ferry.
-I did not attend because my aunt’s husband’s family sponsored our immigration to Canada.
+I did not attend.

 Immigration - Montreal, Canada

-The family made plans for Montreal: my father was to arrive a few months before us, find employment and an apartment for my mother, grandmother, me, and himself.
-He left in late June.
+The family had plans for Montreal: my father was to arrive a few months before us, find employment and an apartment.
+Aunt Lily was going to live separately with her husband.

-We (my mother, Aunt Lily, grandmother, and I) followed in a late October.
+We (my mother, Aunt Lily, grandmother, and I) left in October.
 The crossing was stormy and relatively unpleasant on the old ship Canberra.

-My father awaited us in Quebec City after we docked and cleared immigration.
+My father awaited us in Quebec City.
 The night train took us to Montreal, where two taxis drove us through the snowy, sparkling night to a lovely rooming house on the North side of Sherbrooke Street, between Peel and McTavish Streets.
-My mother, grandmother, and I were booked in the front room, which had its own bathroom and a kitchenette.
+My mother, grandmother, and I were booked in the front room, with its own bathroom and a kitchenette.
 My father left us there, promising to return in the morning.

 The next morning, the family’s plans fell apart: my father announced that he was leaving my mother.
 No apartment, no financial security, no time to “settle.”
-My mother was on her own in a new city, in a new country, without any connections or extended family or friends.
+We were on our own in a new city, in a new country, without any connections, extended family, or friends.

 I was rapidly enrolled in grade 9 at the Montreal High School for Girls, an English-language institution (at the time I didn’t speak any English) on University Street, across the street from McGill University.
 Girls and boys were taught in separate wings of the building.
 Later, in grades 10 and 11, those few of us who were enrolled in Science I, had to go to the boys’ side for physics and chemistry.